KnhPhSn/Ticket-IQ/README.md

-# AI Ticket Management System
+# Ticket IQ: AI Ticket Management System

 An intelligent full-stack web application that revolutionizes support ticket management with AI-powered analysis and real-time collaboration.
 Built with React.js frontend and Node.js backend, the system automatically analyzes incoming tickets using Google's Gemini AI to determine priority levels, generate summaries, and provide helpful resources for efficient resolution.